njbigwig/AltairEmulator/README.md

 ### Starting the Altair Emulator <br>
 Open a Command Prompt window and change to your installation directory.
 To start the emulator, type in: <br>
 <em>py altairemulator.py rom=BASICdisassembly-source.rom [ENTER]</em> <br><br>
-The following options are available as command line arguements: <br>
+The following options are available as command line arguments: <br>
 **--nosound** = do not play the dot matrix printer sound as output is shown in the emulator window <br>
 **--usrfn** = define user function (USR()) support, required to run usrfn.bas  <br>
 **--bp1 to --bp5** = stop executing if Program Counter equals 1 of the 5 breakpoint hexadecimal addresses (XXXX), see "BASIC disassembly-source.lst"<br>